How to Worship Apollo: Everything You Need to Know

 Devotional Acts to Connect With Apollon

-While tradition is a useful roadmap, it can be fun to create devotional rituals alongside them that honour the gods in a modern context.
+While tradition is a useful roadmap, it can be fun to create new devotional rituals that honour the gods in a modern context.

 Below, you’ll find a few modern devotionals to Apollon.